 Roberts, Bradley Cooper, Anne Hathaway and Jaime Foxx.

-The following year, Marshall directed New Year’s Eve
+The following year, Marshall directed New Year’s Eve.
+His last film,

 DVD/Blu-ray August 2.